jwheatonumich/stinger-stories/submit.markdown

 Make sure you attach your story as a .doc or .docx.

 Up to three pieces by an author at a time.
-No simultaneous submissions.
+We support simultaneous submissions, but please let us know if your piece is accepted elsewhere immediately.

 <b>Publication Details:</b>